Proposal to relocate secondary Gaelic Medium Education (GME) to Drummond

 Parents from Drummond and the feeder primaries have formed the “Drummond Community” group.

 Parents have been writing to and speaking with councillors and attending meetings.
 Drummond Parent Council is also in contact with council officials and with the Taobh na Pàirce Parent Council.
+Along with pupils Madiha Choudhury (S2) and Mohshin Syed (S6), we made a well-received deputation to Education, Children and Families committee on 6th March.
+Find out more from

 What can I do?